liamsmith3194/ace-of-steaks/README.md

 - [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fliamsmith3194.github.io%2Face-of-steaks%2F)
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fliamsmith3194.github.io%2Face-of-steaks)
+    -   The only errors from the validation were seen in Bootstrap styles not the developer's css.
 - [Jshint JavaScript linter](https://jshint.com/) - 26 warnings, the mast majority:
     -   'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
     -   'template literal syntax' is only available in ES6 (use 'esversion: 6'.